lovedaybrooke/diceware/README.md

 Diceware is a method of generating secure passphrases using, unsurprisingly, dice.

 In this method, each word in the passphrase is generated through five dice rolls.
 The results of the rolls are concatenated to give a five-digit number, which corresponds to a word in the wordlist.
-Repeat this process six times to get a passphrase. ([Why six times?](http://world.std.com/~reinhold/dicewarefaq.html#howlong)).
+Repeat this process seven times to get a passphrase. ([Why seven times?](http://world.std.com/~reinhold/dicewarefaq.html#howlong)).

 I made this online version because the other recommended 'short cut' wasn't very short: